akka/akka/akka-docs/java/camel.rst

 .. includecode:: code/docs/camel/Producer1.java#Producer1

-Producer1 inherits a default implementation of the onReceive method from the UntypedProducerActor class.
-To customize a producer actor's default behavior it is recommended to override the `UntypedProducerActor`_.onTransformResponse and `UntypedProducerActor`_.onTransformOutgoingMessage methods.
+Producer1 inherits a default implementation of the onReceive method from the `UntypedProducerActor`_ class.
+To customize a producer actor's default behavior you must override the `UntypedProducerActor`_.onTransformResponse and
+`UntypedProducerActor`_.onTransformOutgoingMessage methods.
 This is explained later in more detail.
-Actors should not override the default `UntypedProducerActor`_.onReceive method.
+Producer Actors cannot override the `UntypedProducerActor`_.onReceive method.

 Any message sent to a Producer actor will be sent to the associated Camel endpoint, in the above example to